iksoiks/ng-dynamic-form/README.md

   ngOnInit() {
  }}
 ```
-in order to add custom components in form schema you need to add it in module's entryComponents and add it to ComponentMapper Singleton:
+in order to add custom components in form schema you need to
+ add it in module's entryComponents and add it to DynamicFormModule.:
 ```
 ...
-import ComponentMapper from '../dynamic-form/ComponentMapper';
 import {CustomFieldComponent} from './form-components/custom.component';

 const customComponents = {
   'custom': CustomFieldComponent
 };
-ComponentMapper.getInstance().addComponents(customComponents);

 @NgModule({
   declarations: [